alphagov/govuk-developer-docs/source/manual/cache-flush.html.md

 ## Purging a page from our origin server varnish cache

-Use the fabric command from [fabric-scripts](https://github.com/alphagov/fabric-scripts).
+Use the Fabric command from [fabric-scripts](https://github.com/alphagov/fabric-scripts).
 Note that you can if necessary specify multiple URLs in one go: